hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 it partly works on windows, but crashes on other platforms

 [12:29:33](#-SA8xgRsU7rzByqL8md114F1RMseBE7IcoSsMGRy8Do) <Boum69 (Boum69)>:
 Thank you ; )  @toomasv I'll try it this evening.
-And @hiiamboris thanks for the information I use  Win10 Ì†ΩÌ±ç
+And @hiiamboris thanks for the information I use  Win10 üëç

 [14:31:44](#4SvQTBDaM1XRzYtTN1Nnk51qXmoZ6PoKs_8WiAqFdV8) <toomasv>:
 @Boum69 You are welcome!